My Sweeten Story: A Family Connects in their Washington Heights Kitchen

 - Sweeten design-build firm

-- Sweeten’s role: Sweeten matches home renovators with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+- Sweeten’s role: Sweeten matches home renovators with vetted general contractors, offering guidance, tools, and support—for free.

 Written in partnership with Sweeten homeowners Sarah and Eddy